-International Car Shipping
+International Car Shipping from the USA

-International Car Shipping Regulations
+Figuring Out International Car Shipping Regulations

-- There is usually a requirement that you must continue to own the car for at least a year, and in some places up to three years after import prior to reselling it in your new country.
+- There is usually a requirement that you must continue to own the car for at least a year, and in some places, up to three years after import prior to reselling it in your new country.

-- Some countries will only allow 4 wheel drive vehicles to families.
+- Some countries will only allow 4-wheel drive vehicles to families.

 - Cars often have to be delivered to do these facilities.
-Even if you have ordered door to door service, the automobile is delivered to the inspection garage, and in many countries, your physical presence is required for this.
+Even if you have ordered door-to-door service, the automobile is delivered to the inspection garage, and in many countries, your physical presence is required for this.

 Driving on the Right

 It would help if you kept in mind that not all countries will allow you to import right-hand drive cars.
 Please ensure that the country you want to send a car to will allow it.